Investment Goals and Objectives Policy 34-200 | Effective Date: March 19, 2025

 Real Return Objective

-1. The policy asset mix, as denoted above, reflects the board of directors’ desire to maximize returns at an acceptable level of risk.
+1. The target policy asset mix, as denoted above, reflects the board of directors’ strategy to achieve an acceptable level of return at an acceptable level of risk.

-1. The board believes, based on the most recent asset liability study, that the policy asset mix should generate a long-term rate of return of at least 3.75% in excess of the increase in the Consumer Price Index (CPI) as published by Statistics Canada.
-This return objective equals the actuarially assumed liability growth rate, or funding discount rate.
+1. The board of directors believes, based on the most recent asset liability study, that the target policy asset mix should generate a long-term rate of return of at least 3.75% in excess of the increase in the Consumer Price Index (CPI) as published by Statistics Canada.
+This return objective equals the actuarially assumed liability growth rate, or going-concern discount rate.
 This objective will be measured on a four (4) year moving average basis.

 1. The purpose of this objective is to show the impact of investment performance on the funded position of WorkSafeNB.
-If the real return on the Accident Fund is greater than the 3.75% objective, holding all other things equal, the funded status should increase.
+At a 100% funded level, if the real return on the Accident Fund is greater than the 3.75% objective, holding all other things equal, the funded status should increase.

-1. The board recognizes that with the current policy asset mix there will be significant volatility in investment returns, particularly over shorter time periods.
+1. The board of directors recognizes that with the target policy asset mix there will be significant volatility in investment returns, particularly over shorter time periods.
 It is expected that from time to time, the rolling 4-year and even the rolling 10-year (and longer) real returns will not meet the 3.75% real return objective.
-However, historically, over longer time frames (rolling 40-year periods), the current policy asset mix has been successful at achieving this objective.
+However, historically, over longer time frames (rolling 40-year periods), the target policy asset mix has been successful at achieving this objective.

-1. This objective is measured on a rolling four year basis, even though the board recognizes there will be four year (and longer) periods when the objective is not met.
-The four year measurement period will keep the board aware of recent performance and its impact on the funded position of WorkSafeNB.
-It will also require staff to explain the reasons why the objective has or has not been met over the most recent four year period.
+1. This objective is measured on a rolling four-year basis, even though the board of directors recognizes there will be four-year (and longer) periods when the objective is not met.
+The four-year measurement period will keep the board of directors aware of recent performance and its impact on the funded position of WorkSafeNB.
+It will also require staff to explain the reasons why the objective has or has not been met over the most recent four-year period.

 Benchmark Portfolio Objective (Active Management)